Intro

 and then paste it with CMD+V

 .
-This reduces the need to recreate the event transform entirely.
+This reduces the need to recreate the event transform action manually.

 Example Steps: